-4.2 Snow Drought Variation in Time and Space
+4.2 Snow drought variation in time and space

-Weather events drive elevation-dependent changes in snowpack and snow drought conditions (Hatchett and McEvoy, 2018).
-In regions located near climatological expected rain-snow transition elevations (Jennings et al., 2018), such as the Sierra Nevada, individual storms can produce dramatically different responses in snowpack spatial variability and magnitude.
-ARs are a

-70 common type of storm event yielding variable snowpack and hydrologic responses as a result of heavy precipitation with high snowline elevations (Hatchett et al., 2017; Hatchett, 2018; Henn et al., 2020) or with snowline elevations that vary widely over the duration of the storm (Lundquist et al., 2008; Hatchett et al., 2020).
+Weather events drive elevation-dependent changes in snow-pack and snow drought conditions (Hatchett and McEvoy, 2018).
+In regions located near climatologically expected rain-snow transition elevations (Jennings et al., 2018), such as the Sierra Nevada, individual storms can produce dramatically different responses in snowpack spatial variability and magnitude.
+ARs are a common type of storm event yielding variable snowpack and hydrologic responses as a result of heavy precipitation with high snowline elevations (Hatchett et al., 2017; Hatchett, 2018; Henn et al., 2020) or with snowline elevations that vary widely over the duration of the storm (Lundquist et al., 2008; Hatchett et al., 2020).

-WY2018 was emblematic of the aforementioned variation in rain and snow transition elevations as both elevation- and spatially-dependent responses to storms and dry spells occurred in the Sierra Nevada (Figure 3).
-WY2018 began with varying precipitation and SWE percentiles between three stations, again in the "Dry But Snowy" quadrant at the lower elevation stations (CSS Lab and Tahoe City Cross) and near climatology for the high elevation station (Mount Rose Ski Area).
-A late November AR event was followed by a multi-month dry spell that terminated in late February.
-Snowpack and precipitation increased markedly in March, (colloquially termed a "Miracle March"), due to persistent stormy conditions associated with multiple landfalling ARs associated with strong midlatitude cyclones.
+WY 2018 was emblematic of the aforementioned variation in rain and snow transition elevations as both elevation-dependent and spatially dependent responses to storms and dry spells occurred in the Sierra Nevada (Fig. 3).
+WY 2018 began with varying precipitation and SWE percentiles between three stations, again in the "dry but snowy" quadrant at the lower-elevation stations (CSS Lab and Tahoe City Cross) and near climatology for the high-elevation station (Mount Rose Ski Area).
+A late-November AR event was followed by a multi-month dry spell that terminated in late February.
+Snowpack and precipitation increased markedly in March (colloquially termed a "Miracle March") due to persistent stormy conditions resulting from multiple landfalling ARs associated with strong midlatitude cyclones.